ngxs/store/docs/advanced/hmr.md

 NOTICE Hot Module Replacement (HMR) is enabled for the dev server.
 ```

-Now if you make changes to one of your components they changes should be visible automatically without a complete browser refresh.
+Now if you make changes to one of your components, those changes should be visible automatically without a complete browser refresh.